DiegoBarMor/volgrids/README.md

 1) Open the PDB and load the atom trajectory into it (in ChimeraX, simply drag the files into the window).
 2) Open the CMAP file in a similar way.
 3) (Optional) Open the `smooth_md.py` script.
 4) Start the playback by using this Chimera command.
 The numbers specified would change if dealing with multiple structures/cmaps.
+Examples:
 ```
   coordset #1 pauseFrames 10; vop morph #2 playStep 0.0005 frames 2000 modelId 3
   coordset #1 pauseFrames 20; vop morph #2 playStep 0.00025 frames 4000 modelId 3